meumobi/meumobi.github.io/_posts/2019-09-06-firebase-user-auth-login.md

   }
 }
 ```

-### Show me the code
+On Login Page Add a field do get the user email and a button to Sign-In.

-On login page we will get the email address and request a login to AuthService.
+Once *Sign-In* email was send, *Resend* and notification were showed.
 **src/app/login/login.page.html**
 ```html
 <ion-header>